marcinel123/marcinel123/README.md

 ### <div align="center">I'm Martin.
 A frontend developer in the process of making, always 😇</div>

-- 🔭 I’m currently working on https://github.com/marcinel123/URL-shortening-API-landing-page
+- 🔭 I’m currently working on freshly published project: https://ip-address-tracker-by-ela.netlify.app/

-- 🌱 I’m currently learning React and Vue frameworks.
+- 🌱 I’m currently learning React and TypeScript.

 - ❓ I work with people, a lot of people.

-- ⚡ Fun fact: I talk to myself, all geniuses talk to themselves.
+- ⚡ Fun fact: I talk to myself... :D

 <br/>